herpiko/unk/README.md

 ### 20200630

-<a href="https://github.com/qmk/qmk_firmware/commit/6d6340a82b3ed61f5dd2a40dac78712d7bd736fd">My pull request has been merged.</a> I think the first iteration of UNK keyboard is done for now.
+<a href="https://github.com/qmk/qmk_firmware/commit/6d6340a82b3ed61f5dd2a40dac78712d7bd736fd">My pull request has been merged.</a> I think the first iteration of UNK is done for now.
 Thanks!